 3. Focus on Solutions

 Airbnb encouraged locals to put their houses up for grab, thus helping travelers get a real taste of the local life while also finding cheaper accommodation options than hotels.

-2. Propose a solution that is simple and easy to understand.
+- Propose a solution that is simple and easy to understand.

 Unless you show that your product has been accepted by a lot of people, you are not likely to make much headway.
 Allow your earlier work to speak for itself.

 5. Questions, please!